 "Rose water also contains various vitamins: A, C, E, and B and it's especially great for depression as well as for those with sore throats."

 "Sometimes gargling or holding rose water in the back of the mouth will help inflamed sore throats," says Baron.
 Digesting it by sipping rose water tea is also hydrating and cooling.

 Many cultures today still use rose water-infused food and drink to sooth and cool down a cranky toddler or anyone uncomfortable in the summer heat.

 You can make rose water at home by storing rose petals in a jar filled with distilled water and steeping in the sun for 2 days.
+(We have a full how-to linked below.)
 To make rose water tea, steep a handful of rose petals in boiling water for 10 minutes and strain.
 Pink and red petals make the most fragrant tea.
 You can also buy commercially prepared rose water.
 Drink up to two cups daily.